Helping Patients Seek Pregnancy Accommodations

 ACOG’s Committee Opinion 733 recommends the resources on this site, which were developed by a team of doctors and lawyers, to help you write work notes that increase the likelihood that your patients will receive the pregnancy accommodations they need to continue working and earning an income.

-Please select the state where your patient works (not necessarily the same state where you practice) to access the note-writing tools available for that state:
+You may also select the state where your patient works (not necessarily the same state where you practice) to access the note-writing tools available for that state:

 Pregnancy Accommodations Explained